CV

 Education

-• PhD, Modelling of Heterogeneous Systems, University of Warwick, 2024
+• PhD, Modelling of Heterogeneous Systems, University of Warwick, UK (2019-2023)

 • Supervisor: Prof. Julie B. Staunton (University of Warwick).